 Mally earned his philosophical doctorate in 1903, with the dissertation Untersuchungen zur Gegenstandstheorie des Messens (Investigations in the Object Theory of Measurement), which was published in 1904.
 Alexius Meinong was his supervisor.
 In 1906, he started teaching at a Gymnasium in Graz, yet stayed in contact with the university, especially with Meinong and the then already famous Laboratory for Experimental Psychology, which had been founded by Meinong in 1894.
 In 1913, Mally became Dozent with his Habilitation thesis, which was titled Gegenstandstheoretische Grundlagen der Logik und Logistik (Object-theoretic Foundations for Logics and Logistics) and published in 1912.
 Again, Alexius Meinong was his supervisor.
 During World War I, Mally served in the Austrian Army from 1915 to 1918.
 In this period, Mally contracted “a serious disease called rheumatoid arthritis, [resulting] in a 70% invalidity that led to a growing and painful immobility” (Wolf 1971: 3), lasting for the rest of his life.
 After the end of the war, he started teaching at the University of Graz, where he eventually succeeded to Meinong's Chair in 1925.
 He stayed there until 1942.
 After his retirement, he moved to Schwanberg, Styria, where he lived two more years and died rather unexpectedly March 8, 1944.

 Since many of the problems giving rise to the theories of objects are covered elsewhere in this encyclopedia, we restrict ourselves to a very short sketch of what led to Mally's contribution to that field.
 One of the main impulses for the development of theories of objects were the problems that arose in connection with intentionality.
 Mally's teacher Meinong followed Brentano in concluding that the distinctive and defining feature of intentional mental acts is that they are always directed towards something.
-That is, thinking, believing, intending, etc., all involved thinking, believing, or intending something.
+That is, thinking, believing, intending, etc., all involve thinking, believing, or intending something.
 Meinong took this a step further by believing that we have to be ontologically generous when analyzing intentional mental acts: every such act is directed towards an object, even if sometimes that object does not or cannot exist.
 So, when we search for the fountain of youth or think about the round square (and conclude that the latter is impossible), Meinong required that there be such objects like the fountain of youth and the round square.
 According to Meinong, the former is an object (the waters of which confer everlasting life but) which doesn't exist, while the latter is an object which is round, square, and which couldn't exist.
 (For a more complete discussion of Meinong's theory of nonexistent objects, see the entry on nonexistent objects.)

 Mally's first work on Meinong's theory of objects is the published version of his dissertation (Mally 1904).
 His own, mature theory of objects can be found in the published version of his Habilitation thesis (Mally 1912).
-(For a detailed comparison of the two theories, cf. Poli 1998.)
-Mally addressed the topic also in his later works, taking a critical point of view with respect to Meinong's as well as his own theory (Mally 1971).
-Mally's most important distinction was between an object's being determined (determiniert sein) by a property and an object's satisfying (erfüllen) a property.
-This distinction allowed Mally to speak of objects that are neither contradictory nor incomplete (with respect to satisfaction), although they may be contradictory or incomplete with respect to determination:
+(For a detailed comparison of the two theories, see Poli 1998.)
+Mally addressed the topic also in his later works, taking a critical point of view with respect to Meinong's as well as his own theory (Mally 1935, 1938b, 1971).
+Since Mally's theory of objects is one of his most interesting and most influential contributions to philosophy, we want to provide a more detailed account of the theory itself as well as of the problems it seems to be able to solve, in the following section.

 Every object satisfies a complete complex of objectives and is thus “complete” with respect to its actual determinations.
 But there are objects that are mere formdeterminates of certain (defining) objectives (without satisfying these objectives): such an object is only incompletely determined by its defining objective (which is an incomplete complex of objectives), and thus it has to be called “incomplete” with respect to its formal determination.
 Nevertheless, according to the first statement, it is complete with respect to the objectives it satisfies: since it satisfies the objective to be the formdeterminate of its definition, and it also satisfies everything implied by this objective.
-(Mally 1912, 76; this translation, and all subsequent translations, by the authors)
+(Mally 1912: 76; this translation, and all subsequent translations, by the authors)

 x instantiates non-F iff x does not instantiate F.

 Now, if there were objects incomplete with respect to instantiation problems would arise, since the law tertium non datur would be violated.
-For example, if we ask the question, is the triangle right-angled, then the law of excluded middle tells us that either it is right-angled or it is not.
+For example, if we ask the question, is the triangle right-angled, then the Law of Excluded Middle tells us that either it is right-angled or it is not.
 Although the conceptual object identified above as the triangle neither is determined by being right-angled nor is it determined by being non-right-angled, it nevertheless instantiates the property of being non-right-angled.
 So, according to Mally, for every property F and every object x, the following holds:

 x instantiates F or x instantiates non-F.